elba-security/elba-security/docs/recipes/instance-install-form.md

 ## Service

-The `registerOrganisation` service function is handling the business logic, such as interacting with the integrated SaaS or with database.
+The `registerOrganisation` service function is responsible for handling the business logic, such as interacting with the integrated SaaS or with the database.

 To make sure the given configuration (`domain`, `clientId` and `clientSecret`) is valid, the service is going to retrieve a first access token.
-Note that it's common to have the field `organisation.token` not nullable, so retrieving an access token is mandatory to insert a new organisation in the database.
+Note that it's common to have the field `organisation.token` set as not nullable, so retrieving an access token is mandatory to insert a new organisation in the database.

-> If, for any reason, the integration is not storing access token, the configuration should still be validated.
-Often, SaaS API provide a way to make sure it is.
+> If, for any reason, the integration is not storing the access token, the configuration should still be validated.
+Often, the SaaS API provides a way to make sure the configuration is valid.

-## Documentations
+## Reference documentation

 - [Next.js server actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations)
 - [Next.js `useSearchParams`](https://nextjs.org/docs/app/api-reference/functions/use-search-params)